stiles/pyfr24/docs/usage/examples.md

 pyfr24 flight-summary --flight BA123 --from-date "2023-01-01T12:00:00Z" --to-date "2023-01-01T15:00:00Z"
 ```

-### Usage notes
+### Usage Notes

-- **Date formats**:
+## Usage Notes

+### Date Formats
 - Use `YYYY-MM-DD` for full day queries
 - Use `YYYY-MM-DDTHH:MM:SSZ` for specific times
 - The CLI handles conversion to ISO format automatically

-- **JSON processing**:
+### JSON Processing
 - The package uses Python's built-in `json` module
 - `jq` is optional and only used in the bash example
 - You can use any JSON processing tool of your choice

-- **Output files**:
+### Output Files
 - Flight summary: `data/ba123_summary.json`
 - Flight data: `data/flight_<flight_id>/`

-- **Error handling**:
+### Error Handling
 - The script checks for command success
 - Handles missing dependencies gracefully
 - Validates flight ID extraction